antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 But standardizing the API set alone creates a tax.
 It requires coordination whenever we're adding new APIs -- which happens all the time.
-Both us and the .NET open source community keep innovating in the BCL, be that for new language features, usability improvements, new cross-cutting features such as span, or supporting new data formats or networking protocols.
+Both us and the .NET open source community keep innovating in the BCL providing new language features, usability improvements, new cross-cutting features such as span, or supporting new data formats or networking protocols.